karek314/dash-wallet/README.md

 <b>This is fork of android dash-wallet.
 This version allow to retrieve lost spending pin in case it's numeric.
-It has hardcoded minimal value of pin as 0000 without maximum limitation.
 In order to use - Go to Settings > Safety > Change Spending Pin

-As old pin set 0000, in case you want remove pin completely, leave blank new pin field.
+As old pin set 0000 for 4 charactery recovery or 000000 for 6 character recovery and so on, in case you want remove pin completely, PIN(new) field have to be left blank.
 Current pin and iteration will be displayed, if any combination match, old pin will be removed/changed and dialog will disappear.
 Please also remember to set device to never go sleep.
 I have also included precompiled apk.

 Im not responsible for illegal usage of this software, use on your own risk.
 Software has been made for educational purposes.
 </b>